 With reference to the purposes under c), the provision of data is mandatory.
 In case of refusal to provide such data, the data subject would not have access to the Website.
 The relevant process does not require the consent of the data subject.

-On the other hand, the provision of data is optional for the purposes under d) and e); any refusal to provide such data has no consequence as to the access to the Website, but it would not allow the Controller to carry out certain statistical and commercial activities.
-The process of data by the Company for these purposes requires the prior consent of the data subject which, in any case, will have the faculty to cease at any time the process, by sending a request to firstname.lastname@example.org.
+On the other hand, the provision of data is optional for the purposes under d), e) and f); any refusal to provide such data has no consequence as to the access to the Website, but it would not allow the Controller to carry out certain statistical, commercial or profiling activities.
+The process of data by the Company for these purposes requires the prior consent of the data subject which, in any case, will have the faculty to cease at any time the process or exercising his/her right to object, by sending an email to firstname.lastname@example.org.

 With reference to the purposes above, the personal data shall be processed by means of using paper, automated and telematic tools, using automated tools, with logics strictly related to the purposes, and in any case so that the safety and confidentiality of data will be preserved.